ai-learning-space/sql-expert/Advanced SQL/Window Functions Types.md

 <aside>

-📖**Aggregate Window Functions** —  perform arithmetic calculations on a dataset and return a single summary value
+📖**Aggregate Window Functions** — perform arithmetic calculations on a dataset and return a single summary value.

 </aside>